SWCreeperKing/PowerwashSimAP/README.md

 ### Multiplayer

+Working on levels you don't have a `[level] Unlock` for is considered out of logic

 - Only host with mod
   - confirmed to work
-- Host doesn't have mod but a player does (untested)
+- Host doesn't have mod but a player does
-  - 50/50 does or doesn't work
+  - confirmed to work
-- Multiple people with the mod (untested)
+- Multiple people with the mod
-  - largely depends on the above
   - they are all connected to same slot
+    - theoretically works
   - they all have different slots
+    - theoretically works

 ---